AESD trustee Mark Lopez, NOCCCD trustee Mark Lopez, & AUHSD social-studies teacher Mark Lopez.

 Well, when I asked Alvarez his side of things he told me to watch the January meeting and read the censure, which I did.
 When I called Mark he had a lot to say.

-In case you hadn’t noticed, there is a lot of fucked-up shit going on in the world right now (my words not Mark’s) – the Trump-Musk takeover of the nation including the evisceration of the Department of Education AND the war on immigrants, combined with budget shortfalls in the state.
-And Mark (who pleads “don’t make me sound conceited”) firmly believes that his skills and experience are especially needed right now at AESD.
+In case you hadn’t noticed, there is a lot of fucked-up shit going on in the world right now (my words not Mark’s) – the Trump-Musk takeover of the nation including the planned demolition of the Department of Education AND the war on immigrants, combined with budget shortfalls in the state.
+And Mark (who asks “don’t make me sound self-important”) firmly believes that his skills and experience are especially needed right now at AESD.
 Among other things he is a staunch fiscal conservative and budget balancer – remember, he first came onto the Anaheim scene as a protege of Tom Tait.

 “Do you really have time to serve on two Boards, while teaching at Gilbert?”